BSNL EVDO (EV-DO) and Ubuntu Gutsy

 The best thing is that it also works under Linux! [:http://platonic.techfiz.info/|Shiv has a detailed and useful blog post] on how to configure it on Ubuntu Gutsy.
 I remember someone posting on the ubuntu-in list asking about this.

-Ever since I purchased the BSNL EVDO I had tried on several occasions, but was unsuccessful in getting it working on Ubuntu.
-Looks like the right connection strings with Stupid Mode = 1 does the job.
+does the job.
 (All these details and work around is thanks to Shiv - who spent a lot of time reading up and hacking through the device on my request).

 Since my device is working fine now and since Om's write-up is rather exhaustive on details, below's the summary of what got it working on my hp nx notebook: